 What are the Symptoms of Kennel Cough?

-If your dog is affected with kennel cough, you may notice one or more of the following symptoms:
+According to the experts from Spectrum Canine Dog Training, if your dog is affected with kennel cough, you may notice one or more of the following symptoms:

 - a strong cough, often with a “honking” sound – this is the most obvious symptom